Boris Johnson urged to end silence on Kashmir

 LONDON: British Prime Minister Boris Johnson has been urged to end his silence on the issue of Indian Held Kashmir (IHK) and speak out against India’s unconstitutional attack on Kashmir’s autonomy through Article 370.

-At a meeting in the House of Commons here, the MPs, academics and campaigners called on the British prime minister to take notice of the grim human rights situation in occupied Kashmir where millions of Kashmiris have been put under inhuman conditions by the occupying Indian Army, cutting them off from communication, prevention of food and supplies and rape and torture of women by Indian soldiers.
+At a meeting in the House of Commons here, the MPs, academics and campaigners called on the British Prime Minister to take notice of the grim human rights situation in occupied Kashmir where millions of Kashmiris have been put under inhuman conditions by the occupying Indian army, cutting them off from communication, prevention of food and supplies and rape and torture of women by Indian army soldiers.

 MPs Khalid Mahmood, John Spellar and Dr Afzal Ashraf from the University of Nottingham addressed the audience to discuss the implications of Modi’s actions and the way forward.
 The meeting was arranged by Zeeshan Shah, businessman and community leader.